Mature Masculine

 Grieving

 Men often struggle with grief.
-We're taught to be strong, to move on, to fix things.
-But grief cannot be fixed.
-It can only be felt.
-The man who refuses to grieve carries his losses like stones—getting heavier each year until the weight becomes unbearable.
+We are taught to be strong, to not cry, to move on, to fix things.
+But grief cannot be fixed, and tears must fall.
+The man who refuses to grieve carries his losses like stones, heavier each year until the weight becomes sickness, rigidity, or numbness.
+The Mature Healer knows that grieving fully returns vitality and affirms life.

-The Charlatan pretends grief doesn't touch him.
-He performs recovery while festering privately.
-His unfelt grief becomes manipulation—he makes others pay for pain he won't feel.
+The Charlatan pretends grief does not touch him.
+He performs recovery while festering in private.
+His unfelt grief becomes manipulation; he makes others pay for pain he will not feel.
 The Wounded Child drowns in loss without finding bottom.
-The Mature Healer feels grief fully while maintaining his capacity to live and serve.
+The Mature Healer feels grief fully, knowing it will grow his capacity to live and serve.

 What Grief Is